Using deep learning to construct stochastic local search SAT solvers with performance bounds: Introduction

-As described above, one core contribution of this work is to choose a solver and loss function for training such that we are guaranteed by theoretical results that a smaller loss will lead to better performance.
+\paragraph{SLS algorithms with solution guarantees:} As described above, one core contribution of this work is to choose a solver and loss function for training such that we are guaranteed by theoretical results that a smaller loss will lead to better performance.
 The body of work we have in mind here is that around the seminal \emph{Lov\'{a}sz Local Lemma} (LLL)~\cite{Erdos_Lovasz1975}.
-In particular, Ref.~\cite{Moser2008, Moser2009} proved the results that underlie our Proposition~\ref{prop:moser}.
-Ref.~\cite{harvey2015algorithmic} explicitly introduces the notion of an oracle-based SLS algorithm, even though their \emph{re}sampling oracles are special cases of the oracles we consider here.
+In particular, Refs.~\cite{Moser2008, Moser2009} have proven those results that underlie our Proposition~\ref{prop:moser}.
+Ref.~\cite{harvey2015algorithmic} explicitly introduces the notion of an oracle-based SLS algorithm, even though their \emph{re}sampling oracles are rather special cases of the oracles we consider here.
 Ref.~\cite{harris2017algorithmic} proves the results stated below as Proposition~\ref{prop:harris} and that we consider as crucial for motivating our work in settings where an oracle does not satisfy the conditions of the LLL.

-While no runtime results other than those in Ref.~\cite{Schoening1999, Papadimitrou} are known to us for the WalkSAT algorithm ~\cite{selman1996local}, we include it here for its strong performance in competitions, especially the oracle-like working of the \emph{ProbSAT} algorithm from Ref.~\cite{probsat} that served as an inspiration for Algorithm~\ref{alg:oracle_based_walksat}.
+The \emph{WalkSAT algorithm}~\cite{selman1996local} has been an object of intense theoretical studies, with worst-case bounds on the runtime for 3-SAT and 2-SAT derived in Refs.~\cite{Schoening1999, Papadimitrou}, respectively.
+Moreover, the existence of an algorithmic barrier for WalkSAT has been studied, e.g., in Refs.~\cite{semerjian2003study, Alekhnovich_2007, Coja_Oghlan_2014, Coja_Oghlan_2017}.
+However, it should be noted that none of these results uses the notion of an oracle.
+For this particular algorithm, SAT formulas that are hard to solve are established, with an explicit result and analysis given in Ref.~\cite{schöning2013satisfiability}.
+Let us emphasize the oracle-like working of the \emph{ProbSAT} algorithm from Ref.~\cite{probsat} that has served as an inspiration for Algorithm~\ref{alg:oracle_based_walksat}.